2024 Moto2 World Championship

-Ai Ogura was the 2024 Moto2 Champion.
+Ai Ogura was the 2024 Moto2 World Riders' Champion.

-Arón Canet (pictured in 2018) finished second.
+Arón Canet (pictured in 2018) finished runner-up.

 Manuel González (pictured in 2017) finished third.

+Diogo Moreira (pictured in 2025), the 2024 Moto2 Rookie of the Year.

 The 2024 FIM Moto2 World Championship was the intermediate class of the 76th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
 Ai Ogura won the championship with two races to spare in the Thailand Grand Prix.